-- Teaching our 'Keeping Safe' PSHE unit and 'Growing Up' Sex and Relationships Education (SRE) unit; - Regularly reinforcing the risk assessments (generated by the children) regarding the safe use of the trim-trails, Sensory Garden and Jolly Jess boat; - Working within the guidelines laid out in the West Sussex Local Authority document "Be Safe" in D&T, P.E. and science;

-- Ensuring that children and staff adhere to the Acceptable Use in ICT policy; - Teachers keeping children safe and secure by setting clear expectations of them - from outlining positive behaviours to sharing risk assessments before educational and residential visits; - Clarifying routines through the use of visual timetables, labelled resources and signs.
+- Regularly reinforcing the risk assessments (generated by the children) regarding the safe use of the trim-trails, playground and Jolly Jess boat; - Working within the guidelines laid out in the West Sussex Local Authority document "Be Safe" in D&T, P.E. and science and other recommended guidance; - Ensuring that children and staff adhere to the Acceptable Use in ICT policy and are fully aware of the need to follow e-safety guidelines and those which relate to GDPR; - Teachers keeping children safe and secure by setting clear expectations of them - from outlining positive behaviours to sharing risk assessments before educational and residential visits; - Clarifying routines through the use of visual timetables, labelled resources and signs.

-More information is available in the following policies: Health and Safety; Safeguarding; Acceptable Use in ICT; D&T; P.E.; Science; PSHE and SRE.
+More information is available in the following policies: Health and Safety; Safeguarding; Acceptable Use in ICT; D&T; P.E.; Science; SRE.
+And the PSHE Scheme of Work.